Michael Sheen set up a Go Fund Me campaign, in response to the flooding events hitting Wales.

 ‘Seeing the images of people with homes and businesses devastated by the recent floods both in my home borough of Neath Port Talbot and in the surrounding areas and beyond, is heart breaking.
 I see people working together to help their friends and neighbours.
 I see communities coming together and helping one another.
 I see people on the frontline doing everything they can to support those families whose lives have been turned upside down in the last few days.
 In order to continue this vital work, the groups and organisations who are helping the people of Wales urgently need our support.’

-All funds raised will be held centrally in Wales by Wales Council for Voluntary Action (WCVA) and distributed to communities across the country with those worst affected, taking priority.
-WCVA is in partnership with County Voluntary Councils (CVCs), to ensure that the funds raised are managed effectively and received by groups and organisations taking action to respond to flooding events, ensuring benefit to those most at need.
+All funds raised were held centrally by Wales by Wales Council for Voluntary Action (WCVA) and distributed to communities across the country with those worst affected, taking priority.
+WCVA worked in partnership with County Voluntary Councils (CVCs), to ensure that the funds raised were managed effectively and received by groups and organisations taking action to respond to flooding events, ensuring benefit to those most at need.